WordPress/gutenberg/docs/getting-started/data.md

 # Data package
 ## Selectors and resolvers
-Selectors are simple functions that return a piece of data from the redux store.
+Selectors are simple functions that return a piece of data from the store.
 Resolvers are used to load the data when there is none available yet.
 Let’s see how they work in tandem in this minimal store:

 ```js
 const store = wp.data.createReduxStore( 'thermostat', {